mjordan/islandora_workbench/README.md

 A companion project under development, [Islandora Workbench Desktop](https://github.com/mjordan/islandora_workbench_desktop), adds a graphical user interface that enables users not familiar or comfortable with the command line to use Workbench.

+This tool is not related in any way to the Drupal contrib module called [Workbench](https://www.drupal.org/project/workbench).

 ## Requirements

 * Python 3.2 or higher